On a class of thin obstacle-type problems for the bi-Laplacian operator: The free boundary: regularity and structural properties

 \begin{rmk} We conclude the section with remarks and open problems. \begin{itemize} \item[$(i)$] It is worth noting that the structure of the set $S_1(u)$ for the fourth-order problem under consideration may differ significantly from its second-order counterpart, where points with frequency $\mu = 1$ are all regular.
 Indeed, in our case, we must still consider the scenario where $\mu = 1$ and $\nabla_x' u(X_0) = 0$, thereby proving that $\tilde{u}_{\mu}^{X_0} \equiv 0$.
 This, in turn, implies that $\tilde{v}_{\mu}^{X_0}$ cannot vanish identically.
-Since $\tilde{v}_{\mu}^{X_0}$ is independent of $y$ due to its regularity, we can find $a \in \RR^n \setminus \{0\}$ such that

-\item[$(ii)$] In view of \Cref{GPthm}, it remains to analyze the structure of the singular sets $S_0(u)$ and $S_{\infty}(u)$.
+We notice also that $\tilde{v}_{\mu}^{X_0}$ is independent of $y$ as a consequence of the Neumann boundary condition on $B_1'$ when $b \le 0$. \item[$(ii)$] In view of \Cref{GPthm}, it remains to analyze the structure of the singular sets $S_0(u)$ and $S_{\infty}(u)$.
 Observe that if $\mu = 0$, we have $d_{\mu}^{X_0} = n$.
 Therefore, $S_0(u) = S_0^n(u)$ is trivially contained in a manifold of dimension $n$.
 Therefore, while \Cref{GPthm} in a sense continues to hold also for $\mu = 0$, it does not provide any valuable information on the structure of $S_0(u)$.
 Similarly, whether the value $\mu = \infty$ is admissible remains unclear, and the analysis of $S_{\infty}(u)$ is entirely open, likely requiring very different techniques. \end{itemize} \end{rmk}